Key Cybersecurity Aspects to Consider in 2021

 Security Augmentation against Ransomware

-Ransomware is among the most prevalent and dangerous threats MSPs face today.
+Ransomware is among the most prevalent and dangerous threats Managed service providers face today.
 It has the potential to cripple business activities in an instant.
 The most common vehicles for ransomware attacks are email phishing and spam, and the only way to avoid them is with a two-pronged approach: security measures and basic knowledge.
 For detecting and preventing malicious emails that carry ransomware, use Protected Email Gateways with targeted attack protection.

 Set up and test backups and use security software to defend against ransomware.
 Invest in security software that can detect suspicious file access behaviors and viruses early enough to prevent ransomware activation.